USAFE-AFAFRICA commander visits Airmen in Djibouti

-U.S. Air Force Gen. Tod Wolters, commander U.S. Air Forces in Europe and Air Forces Africa (USAFE-AFAFRICA), greets members of the 75th Expeditionary Airlift Squadron and U.S. Air Force joint terminal attack controllers at Camp Lemonnier, Djibouti, Feb.
-1, 2017.
+CAMP LEMONNIER, Djibouti – Airmen serving in the Horn of Africa had the opportunity to meet the U.S. Air Forces in Europe and Air Forces Africa (USAFE-AFAFRICA) Commander, Gen. Tod D. Wolters during his visit to Camp Lemonnier Feb.
+1-2, 2017.
+Wolters interacted with forward deployed Airmen assigned to the installation, and Combined Joint Task Force-Horn of Africa.

 Wolters visited with U.S. Air Force members in Djibouti to gain insight into the integrated missions and hear about the roles of Airmen in the joint environment.

-The members assembled nearby their respective aircraft, a C-130J Super Hercules during this portion of the USAFE-AFAFRICA commander’s visit.
+“We’re really good.
+If you tell an Airman to do something, they’ll probably do it better than you thought possible,” Wolters said as he addressed the Air Force personnel at Camp Lemonnier.

+Wolters discussed the three command priorities: trust, teamwork, and training.
+He also emphasized the importance of resiliency and caring for fellow wingmen.

 |Date Taken: